Abdul Rahim Shapiee: Execution

+Aftermath

 The International Commission of Jurists (ICJ) condemned the government of Singapore for executing Abdul Rahim and Ong.
 They also criticized the lack of legal representation by death row inmates in appealing against their executions, and stated that there was a violation of the prisoners' basic right to counsel and there should be measures taken to prevent such situations from occurring.
 Similarly, the International Bar Association's Human Rights Institute (IBAHRI) also criticized Singapore for the rising trend of executions in the aftermath of Abdul Rahim's death sentence and called for an immediate moratorium on executions to ensure the abolition of capital punishment in Singapore.

 On 8 September 2022, both the Ministry of Law (MinLaw) and Ministry of Home Affairs (MHA) expressed support for the decision to execute Abdul Rahim and condemned both the ICJ and IBAHRI for inaccurately presenting the facts of his case, stating that every prisoner equally had a right to legal representation in court but this right should not be an excuse for abusing the court process, since Abdul Rahim, whose trial lasted from 2016 to 2018, submitted an appeal merely hours before his execution and the Court of Appeal also stated that his appeal had no merit and thus refused to stay his execution.
 They also stated that the penalties issued against lawyers like M Ravi for filing baseless appeals were perfectly justified should their misconduct and abuse of court processes were substantially true.
 About both the ICJ's and IBAHRI's other allegations of racial discrimination of the death penalty by Singapore, both MinLaw and MHA harshly criticized both groups for casting aspersions on the city-state's use of the death penalty, as ethnicity and socio-economic status play no part in how law enforcement agencies discharge their duties, the prosecutorial decisions of the Public Prosecutor and in the decisions of the courts.
 Both ministries stated that the death penalty was applied for the most serious crimes in Singapore, which also includes drug trafficking due to the harmful effects of drugs on abusers and families).
 They strongly asserted that every country has a sovereign right to decide their judicial system and no international consensus exists about whether capital punishment for drugs constitutes a breach of international law or not, and respect should be given to such rights in addition to urging the IBAHRI and ICJ to get their facts right.